-Firms like Flexforce place college-educated workers with 10-plus years of professional experience who are willing to work between 10 and 30 hours a week and want flexible work schedules.
+Firms like FlexProfessionals place college-educated workers who have 10-plus years of professional experience, are willing to work between 10 and 30 hours a week, and want flexible work schedules.

 If that schedule appeals to you, here are five small-business jobs you might consider.
-Rosener says these jobs "require special knowledge or expertise that the [small business] owners don't have, nor have the time to learn."
+Rosener says these jobs "require special knowledge or expertise that the [small-business] owners don't have, or have the time to learn."

 1. Bookkeeping and accounting

-The nitty-gritty: Jump into this one with eyes wide open and a sharp pencil.
-Owners have usually been doing this job, but then they discover they're snowed under and need to concentrate on building the business.
-You're likely to confront a backlog of bills to be paid, bank accounts to be reconciled and so forth.
-Chances are, there's not a proper ledger or accounting system in place either.
+The nitty-gritty: Jump into this one with a sharp pencil.
+Owners have usually been doing this job themselves, but they discover they're snowed under and need to concentrate on building the business.
+You're likely to confront a backlog of bills to be paid and accounts to be reconciled.
+Chances are that there's not a proper ledger or accounting system in place, either.
 Typically, bookkeeping or accounting positions start off part time (as little as one or two days a month) and then gradually expand into more of a commitment if the business grows.